 The Quebec Bar Exam is now around the corner and you’ve been preparing for months, but you only have past bar exams up to 2004, so is it worthwhile to do these old exams and are they even similar to current examinations?
 This is the topic of today’s post.
-(Past exams may be found here)Firstly, absolutely, without a doubt, do as many past exams as you can.
+(Past exams may be found here) Firstly, absolutely, without a doubt, do as many past exams as you can.
 The past exams more than anything else provide you with an insight into the Bar’s way of thinking and start to prepare you for an exam full of trick and sometimes impossibly difficult questions.
 As I have said before, the key to getting through the Quebec Bar is to go into the exam with the mindset that every question is a trick question.
 There is no better way to get yourself nicely into that mindset than by doing past exams and seeing some of the ways in which the Barreau du Quebec tries to trick you.

-That being said, some past exam questions are just about reused as is in current exams.
+Some past exam questions are just about reused as is in current exams.
 Questions in criminal law such as what infractions may a person be accused of often return, questions in business law on the missing components of a special assembly notice, and questions in family law on child support calculations.
 One of the tricky points is the fact that the law applicable to some of the subjects has changed, sometimes substantially, since the solution sheets were prepared for the past exams.
 This applies notably to labour law where there have been substantial changes to the Labour Code and the Act Respecting Labour Standards (Loi sur les normes du travail); to business law where the solution sheets are based off of the Companies Act rather than the current Quebec Business Corporation Act; and in anything based off of the Civil Procedure Code.

 So, what’s the final verdict?
 It is worthwhile to do the past exams since they prepare you for Bar style questions and may bear some similarity to the actual questions asked.
 That being said, don’t forget to skip the no longer relevant questions and to work to update the solution sheets to the updated laws.
 If you’re wondering if you should read La Collection or spend your time doing past exams, I would recommend going the route of past exams.